 milia: a small subepidermal keratinous cyst that usually occurs on the face

-mitochondria: the mitochondria is an organelle found in most cells in which respiration and energy production occur.
+mitochondria: an organelle found in most cells in which respiration and energy production occur.

 natural moisturizing factor (NMF): a complex mixture of low molecular weight, water-soluble compounds formed within the corneocytes by degradation of the protein filaggrin.
 NMF is critical for hydration of the stratum corneum, homeostasis of the skin barrier, desquamation (turnover of dead skin cells), and skin plasticity.